KaGaSi/project/Linear/04-Linear.md

 # PersistenceLength utility {#PersistenceLength}

+WARNING!
+Probably does not work as it should.
+Although I never needed it, some preliminary tests produced negative values, which is plain wrong.

 This utility calculates persistence length of specified molecules.
-It is
-assumed that the provided molecules are linear chains, but no check is performed.
-Also the use of joined coordinates
-(that is, without periodic boundary condition) is required, because the utility does not remove periodic boundary conditions.
+It is assumed that the provided molecules are linear chains, but no check is performed.
+Also the use of joined coordinates (that is, without periodic boundary condition) is required, because the utility does not remove periodic boundary conditions.

 The calculation of the persistence length is based on the projection of angles between bonds vectors (see e.g.
 [this paper](http://pubs.acs.org/doi/full/10.1021/ma012052u)).
 \latexonly
-The following formula for the persistence length, $l_{\mathrm{t}}$ is used:
+The following formula for the persistence length, $l_{\mathrm{P}}$ is used:

 \begin{equation}
   l_{\mathrm{P}} = \langle b \rangle \sum_{i=0}^{i=N_b} \langle \cos